Banff Research in Culture 2018

 Who Should Apply?

-We look forward to receiving compelling and original proposals from thinkers, researchers, architects, writers, curators, humanists, social scientists, and artists.
-This program is open to current PhD and post-doctoral researchers (faculty up to tenure) beginning their careers.
-Artist applicants must have completed formal training in visual arts and demonstrate a commitment to professional practice.
+We look forward to receiving compelling and original proposals from mid-career thinkers, researchers, architects, engineers, writers, curators, scientists and social scientists, and artists.
+While this program is open to current post-doctoral researchers, this year’s BRiC will focus on participants who are further advanced in their work.
+Artists, architects, and writers must have completed formal training in their discipline and demonstrate a commitment to exhibition, publication, and professional practice

 The Banff Centre is a world-renowned facility supporting the creation and performance of new works of visual art, music, dance, theatre, and writing.